 Understanding Liability in Tampa Car Accident Cases

-Determining who is responsible for a car accident is crucial for your claim.
+Determining who is responsible for a car accident is important for your claim.
 Florida law provides a framework for establishing liability and allocating fault among parties.

-This law changed in March 2023 when Florida moved from pure comparative negligence to modified comparative negligence under House Bill 837.
+This law changed in March 2023, when Florida moved from pure comparative negligence to modified comparative negligence under House Bill 837, for negligence claims accruing on or after March 24, 2023.
 This change means you must be 50 percent or less at fault to recover any compensation.
-An experienced Tampa personal injury attorney can help minimize your percentage of fault while maximizing the liability of other parties.
+An experienced Tampa personal injury attorney can help work to minimize your percentage of fault while seeking to increase the share attributed to other parties.

 Multiple parties may share liability in some accidents.
 For example, a negligent driver might hit you, but a vehicle manufacturer might also bear responsibility if a defect contributed to the crash.
 Your attorney can identify all liable parties and pursue compensation from each.

 Insurance companies often use aggressive tactics to minimize settlements.
 They may contact you quickly after an accident, hoping to obtain recorded statements or quick settlements before you understand your injuries.
-An attorney protects you from these tactics while building the strongest possible case.
+An attorney helps protect you from these tactics while building the strongest possible case.

 Types of Damages You Can Recover